donald-p-redding/donald-p-redding/README.md

 <section class='about'>
   <h2> About Me:</h2>
   <p>I am a current Capstone student at <a href='https://launchschool.com/pedagogy'>Launch School</a></p>
-  <p>I have a few personal projects you can take a look at, and many more to come.</p>
+  <p>I am currently in the process of parsing out all of the projects that I have written during the Core Curriculm.</p>
+  <p>They are currently all in a single, private repo, but that will change soon.</p>
+  <p>Once that process is completed there should be many more of my simple projects to check out.
+Stay tuned for that!</p>

   <h3>Feel free to get in touch at</h3>
   <a href='https://www.linkedin.com/in/donald-redding-36a093234/'>